DeAsiaMcQueen/unit-converter/README.md

 This project is licensed under the MIT License.
 Please look at the [LICENSE](LICENSE) file for details.
 ## Contributing
 We welcome contributions from the community!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.
+When submitting a pull request, follow the steps outlined in our [Pull Request Template](.github/PULL_REQUEST_TEMPLATE.md).
 ## Code of Conduct
 This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 ## Changelog